 The Foreign Ownership, Control, or Influence (FOCI) Risk Assessment Guidance (the guidance) helps Australian organisations that are procuring technology products or services.
-Medium to large and mature small-sized organisations can use this guide.
+Medium to large and mature, small-sized organisations can use this guide.

-This gives organisations a repeatable methodology to identify, assess, recommend and implement mitigations commensurate to the risk posed by vendors operating in their supply chains.
+This gives organisations a repeatable methodology to identify, assess and manage risks from vendors operating in their supply chains.

 Cyber Supply Chain Risk Management.